-- 1. Use a mild, fragrance-free, alcohol-free soap (Dove® or Ivory®) to cleanse the genitals.
-Use your fingers to gently cleanse each of the folds of the genital area. - 2.
-Rinse off excess soap well. - 3.
-Carefully pat dry the genitals, then allow them to air dry for as long as possible by spreading your legs wide open.
+- 1 Use a mild, fragrance-free, alcohol-free soap (Dove or Ivory) to cleanse the genitals.
+Use your fingers to gently cleanse each of the folds of the genital area; - 2 Rinse off excess soap well; - 3 Carefully pat dry the genitals with a clean towel, then allow them to air dry for as long as possible.